dummifiedme/TheNotebook/NotesVault/Other Backward Classes.md

 ## Who are OBCs?
 A: ![[_Resources/Pasted image 20201126044836.png]]
--classify castes which are educationally or socially disadvantaged.
+- classify castes which are educationally or socially disadvantaged.
+- OBCs are a vastly heterogeneous group.